dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

-# Setting Up the MongoDB, axios, Express phase Lesson
+# Setting Up the postgresql, axios, Express phase Lesson

 ## Review
 - [ ] **Ask questions to determine if the previously taught content was absorbed/understood and address misconceptions if needed**

 - [ ] **Ask about learners' previous experience/familiarity with the topic at hand**

-What do you already know about Express, axios, or MongoDB?
+What do you already know about Express, axios, or postgresql?
 What do you know about setting up the environment for a full stack application?
 Have you ever built an application from the ground up?

 - [ ] **State main goal of covering this topic**

-The main goal of covering this topic is to give students practice setting up Express, axios, MongoDB, and a full stack application.
+The main goal of covering this topic is to give students practice setting up Express, axios, postgresql, and a full stack application.

 ------------------------------------------------------------------------------------------------------------------------------